 - Department of State contractor in a successful outcome via alternative dispute resolution of a claim arising from a termination of convenience at the Civilian Board of Contract Appeals.

-- Defense contractor in defense of a TINA claim before the Armed Services Board of Contract Appeals.
+- Defense contractor in successful defense of a TINA claim before the Armed Services Board of Contract Appeals.

 - JD, University of Pennsylvania Law School, 2015, summa cum laude, Order of the Coif